 UW Fish Collection acquires a Pacific giant squid.

 Tim Essington appointed assistant professor (now professor and associate director, SAFS).

 Graham Young appointed professor and executive director of the Western Regional Aquaculture Center (WRAC) focus: marine fish ecology and biology, food web interactions, marine fisheries—estuarine and coastal

 Claire Horner-Devine appointed research assistant professor. focus: patterns of diversity and community composition (ecology of diverse communities)

-SAFS ranked first in “fisheries science & management” for faculty scholarly productivity by the Nation Research council, report in Chronicle of Higher Education.
+SAFS ranked first in “fisheries science & management” for faculty scholarly productivity by the Nation Research council, reported in Chronicle of Higher Education.

 Nate Mantua appointed associate research professor (now affiliate faculty and leader of the Landscape Ecology Team at NOAA’s Southwest Fisheries Science Center). focus: large-scale climate change and climate impacts on human activities and ecosystems

 Julian Olden appointed assistant professor (now professor). focus: conservation biogeography, fish community ecology, and large-scale implication of flow alterations, invasive species, and climate change

 Steven Roberts appointed assistant professor (now associate professor). focus: comparative physiology and functional genomics applied to conservation and aquaculture-related issues